Matchless: History

 At the 1912 Olympia Motor Cycle and Cycle Car show Matchless showed a V-twin powered cycle car, with two wheels at the front and a single drive wheel at the rear.
-Unusually the drive was by shaft and bevel gear.
-The frame was of pressed steel channel.
+The drive was by shaft and bevel gear, which was unusual for the time.
+Additionally, the frame was made of pressed steel channel.
 It was priced at 100 guineas.

-Matchless was not given a contract to make motorcycles for the army during the First World War.
+Matchless was not given a contract to make motorcycles for the army during the First World War, and production was shuttered until the end of hostilities.
 Peacetime production resumed in 1919, concentrating at first on V-twins for sidecar use, leaving singles until 1923.
 In 1926 Henry Collier died, and by 1928 Matchless was a limited company.
-In 1930 they launched a narrow-angle 400 cc V-twin called the Silver Arrow, designed by Charlie.
-The Silver Arrow, launched in 1929, was a side-valve v-twin with 54 × 86mm dimensions and 394 cc.
+The Silver Arrow, designed by Charlie and launched in 1929, was a side-valve v-twin with 54 × 86mm dimensions and a displacement of 394 cc.
 The two cylinders were set at 18 degrees within a single casting under a single head.
-The result looked odd, rather like a single that was too long, and with the exhaust emerging from the manifold at its right corner and the carburettor in the middle of the block on the left, the odd appearance was accentuated, and in 1930 they launched an (advanced for the time) 593 cc OHC V-four, the Silver Hawk.
-About 60 out of the 500 made survive, The Hawk was designed by youngest brother Bert, who was now active in the company, and he was responsible for design right up to the war.
+The result looked odd, rather like a single that was too long, and with the exhaust emerging from the manifold at its right corner and the carburetor in the middle of the block on the left, the odd appearance was accentuated, and in 1930 they launched an (advanced for the time) 593 cc OHC V-four, the Silver Hawk.
+About 60 examples of the 500 units built survive; the Hawk was designed by youngest brother Bert, who had become active in the company and remained responsible for design right up to the Second World War.